DeltaMarine101/neural_net/README.md

 Finally we take the output layer y, and use it to calculate a loss based on the true answer:

 ![](https://latex.codecogs.com/svg.latex?Loss=\sum_{i=0}^{m}(y_i-L_i^{(n)})^2)

+## Back propagation

+Now the hard stuff.
+So we want to find the derivative of Loss with respect to every weight and bias in the network, but we can use the chain rule to make this a bit easier.